California Penal Code 236.1 -Human Trafficking

 How can we defend you against charges of California Penal Code 236.1 PC Human Trafficking?

-Human trafficking sounds like a monstrous crime.
-But many people accused of it have done nothing wrong—or, at the very least, may actually have only committed a much less serious offense.
+Many people accused of this crime have done nothing wrong—or, at the very least, may havecommitted a much less serious offense.

 An experienced criminal defense attorney can help you mount a convincing legal defense to human trafficking charges.
 Some potential defenses are: